Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Regulatory constraint

-Zero tolerance for dark patterns including misdirection, forced action, or incomplete disclosure.
+No dark patterns including misdirection, forced action, or incomplete disclosure.

 User constraint